-A student has the right to use his/her assigned room for sleep, study, and recreation; the right to sleep and study takes precedence.
+A student has the right to use their assigned room for sleep, study, and recreation; the right to sleep and study takes precedence.
 Roommates and hall residents are expected to cooperate in the use of their room, corridor, and public areas such as lounges.
-A student has the right not to be affronted in his/her room and corridor by noise or odors originating there or elsewhere or by behavior that impedes his/her pursuit of education.
-No student shall be subjected to conditions that might involve a violation of the law in his/her room or common areas.
+A student has the right not to be affronted in their room and corridor by noise or odors originating there or elsewhere or by behavior that impedes their pursuit of education.
+No student shall be subjected to conditions that might involve a violation of the law in their room or common areas.

 Students who feel that their rights are being infringed on are urged to discuss the matter with the student(s) involved and to consult with their resident assistant or professional residential life staff in an effort to resolve the situation.